 In time, however, the bright parts of the piece will also start to discolour, which is also not desirable.
 The best way to restore the shine is to rub it gently with a cloth.
 Special jewellery cleaning cloths are available that works well for this purpose.
 These cloths are impregnated with polishing compound, which will remove the oxidation and restore the shine to the metal surface.
 Because only the raised parts of the design is exposed to the cloth, the dark recesses of the design will stay black, as the jeweller originally intended.

-How to care for wholly oxidized pieces
+How to take care of wholly oxidized pieces

 Sometimes a jeweller may opt to completely blacken a piece, without polishing off the oxidation in places.
 Pieces like these require no special care; they will always remain black as long as they are not rubbed, scratched, dipped in jewellery cleaner or polished.